-Jesus' response from Deuteronomy 6:16 is particularly appropriate during this time of pandemic and enforced safety measures.
+Jesus' response from Deuteronomy 6:16 is appropriate for us to remember.
+It kept coming to my mind during the pandemic and its enforced safety measures.

-Several times I have heard Christians disparage pandemic safety measures by saying, "I'm not changing my life.
+During that time, I heard Christians disparage pandemic safety measures by saying, "I'm not changing my life.
 I am trusting God.
 When it's my time, it's my time."

 How would you respond to such a statement?
-My standard response has been, "It is true that when God is ready for me, He will take me to be with Him but I still look both ways when I cross the street."
+My standard response was, "It is true that when God is ready for me, He will take me to be with Him but I still look both ways when I cross the street."